BrendanGasparin/list-cybersecurity-resources/README.md

 [Cyberwire Daily](https://open.spotify.com/show/0CnYnxrAcfRjh0YSQINAwe): The Cyberwire Daily is an excellent podcast for keeping up to date with the latest in cybersecurity news.
 [ISC StormCast](https://isc.sans.edu/podcast.html): ISC StormCast from the SANS Institute.
 [Security Now](https://open.spotify.com/show/7vAbYigR3zs8GYJP3EoVWw): A weekly podcast about cybercrime and hacking stories.

-## Certifications and Certificates
-[Google Cybersecurity Professional Certificate](https://www.coursera.org/professional-certificates/google-cybersecurity): This is a relatively new course on Coursera.
-It is self-paced and designed to teach the basics of entry-level cybersecurity.
-Complete this course to get 30% off the COMPTIA Security+ certification exam.
-[ISC2 Certified in Cybersecurity Certification](https://www.isc2.org/Certifications/CC): ISC2 are giving free training and exams for their ISC2 Certified in Cybersecurity certifications.
-This is a self-paced course that also covers the basics of entry-level cybersecurity.
-[Security+ from CompTIA Certification](https://www.comptia.org/certifications/security): COMPTIA's Security+ certification is a global certification that validates the skills and knowledge necessary to pursue a secuirty career in IT.
-It is a highly recognised certification in the cybersecurity industry.
-[Offensive Security Certified Professional](https://learn.offsec.com/cybersecurity-certification-paths): This is a certification with a focus on penetration testing and security.
-OSCPs can execute real world penetration testing attacks, modify code for their own use, and develophave the mindset of penetration testers.

-## Bug Bounty Platforms
-Bug bounty platforms crowdsource hackers and penetrations testers and pays them to find bugs in information technology systems.
-[Bugcrowd](https://bugcrowd.com): Bugcrowd is a security platform that uses bug bounty programs and also offers a variety of penetration testing services.
-[HackerOne](https://hackerone.com): HackerOne is a company specializing in cybersecurity, and was one of the first companies to embrace crowdsourced security and bug bounties.
-[Integriti](https://intigriti.com): Integriti is another global crowdsourcing company with a specialization in cybersecurity and agile security testing.

-## Conferences and Meet-Ups
-Conferences and meet-ups a great way to network with and learn from other cybersecurity industry professionals.
-[Black Hat](https://www.blackhat.com/): Black Hat is a cybersecurity and hacking conference with a mainstream, wide audience.
-Black Hat hosts speakers, workshops, and training courses dedicated to hacking and cybersecurity.
-[DEFCON](https://defcon.org/): DEFCON is a popular conference on hacking and cybersecurity.
-It is a great place to network professionally and learn from other people in the cybersecurity industry.
-[Hackerspaces](https://hackerspaces.org/): Hackerspaces maintains a database of hackerspaces around the world so that you can meet up locally with like-minded hackers, makers, and other types of creators.
-[ISACA](https://www.isaca.org/): You can become a member of ISACA without being certified.
-[ISC2](https://www.isc2.org/): In order to become a member of ISC2 you must complete one of their certifications.
-Otherwise you must pay a fee, or a higher fee than members, to attend events.
-[NetWars](https://www.sans.org/cyber-ranges/#upcoming-cyber-ranges): NetWars from the SANS Institute hosts CTF competitions at physical locations and award prizes to winning competitors.
-[OWASP](https://owasp.org/): OWASP has different chapters to join and different meet-ups to attend.
-It is specifically focused on application and web security.

 ## YouTube Channels
 [247CTF](https://www.youtube.com/channel/UCtGLeKomT06x3xZ2SZp2l9Q): A YouTube channel dedicated to hacking videos and fundamental skills for Capture the Flag games (CTFs).